seb3773/q4osXpack/README.md

 -Apps with choice to install: qbittorent, spotify, gparted, S4 Snapshot, remmina ? (rdp / vnc / ssh remote desktop client), free office, bpytop (improved htop).

-¤¤ Please note that these scripts were designed for my own usage, never thought of sharing them at the first place, but it may be of interest for some other people...
-But they reflects my choices, so maybe not yours.
-Please take a look a the source of the scripts before trying them, and you're welcome to modify or improve them for you :)    ¤¤¤
+¤¤ Please note that these scripts were designed for my own usage, and only for Q4OS, never thought of sharing them at the first place, but it may be of interest for some other people...
+Please be aware that they reflects my choices, so maybe not yours.
+Please take a look a the sources of the scripts before trying them, you're welcome to modify or improve them for you :)    ¤¤¤

 ______________________________________________________________________________________________________________________________________
 Installation: